e3d/vue-d3-example/README.md

 - Zoom and pan
 - Swith between linear and log scale (Y axis)
 - Responsive to the resizing of its parent element (TODO)
-- Save to PNG file with confiurable resolution
+- Save to SVG or PNG file with confiurable scale rate
 - Select lines using a rubberband box (TODO)

 ## Build Setup